 Ways to find help yourself or others that may need it

 During this pandemic, the "Coronavirus" seems to consume all of our thoughts.
 Let us not forget to pay attention to chronic conditions, as they are also important to our well-being.
-See below for more information on a couple chronic conditions, a one page COVID-19 resource, and an invitation to attend a Virtual St. Joe Chelsea's Community Forum.
+See below for more information on a couple of chronic conditions, a one-page COVID-19 resource, and an invitation to attend a Virtual St. Joe Chelsea's Community Forum.

 Substance Use Disorders